Quicr/quicr-protocol-spec/moq-proto.md

  given Origin and can be a logical component of the Origin server.
 This component enables discovery, authorization and distribution of names within the QuicR architecture.
 Names and the associated application specific metadata are distributed via containers called Manifests.
-See {#Naming} for further detials on names and manifests.
+See {#Naming} for further details on names and manifests.

  - Relay Function - Optionally an Origin server can support relay functionality.